microsoft/cookiecutter_template_for_python/{{cookiecutter.project_name}}/.github/pull_request_template.md

-Please give a proper description of your PR:
+Please give a proper description of your Pull Request (PR):

-- This PR is about adding this feature
+- This PR is about adding a certain feature
-- It is related to bug #1234
+- It is related to a particular bug (#1234)
-- And anything else that will make it easy to understand what you are trying to solve
+- ...and anything else that will make it easy to understand what you are trying to solve

 Checklist for your PR: